coryarcangel/Akron-Cincinnati/README.txt

 ;
 ;********************************************************

-A perl app which automatically posts status updates in the common "travel" (city --> city) format, to make it look like the user spends alot time in, and flying between random mid-western cities.
+A perl driven Twitter bot which automatically posts status updates in the common "travel" (city --> city) format, to make it look like the user spends alot time in, and flying between random mid-western cities.